SLAC National Accelerator Laboratory: LCLS

 The Linac Coherent Light Source (LCLS) is a free electron laser facility located at SLAC.
 The LCLS is partially a reconstruction of the last 1/3 of the original linear accelerator at SLAC, and can deliver extremely intense x-ray radiation for research in a number of areas.
 It achieved first lasing in April 2009.

 Aerial photo of the Stanford Linear Accelerator Center, showing the 2 mi building housing the accelerator beamline, which passes under Interstate 280.
 The detector complex is visible to the east, on the right side.

 The laser produces hard X-rays, 10^{9} times the relative brightness of traditional synchrotron sources and is the most powerful x-ray source in the world.
 LCLS enables a variety of new experiments and provides enhancements for existing experimental methods.
-Often, x-rays are used to take "snapshots" of objects at the atomic level before obliterating samples.
+X-rays take "snapshots" of objects at the atomic level before obliterating samples.
 The laser's wavelength, ranging from 6.2 to 0.13 nm (200 to 9500 electron volts (eV)) is similar to the width of an atom, providing extremely detailed information that was previously unattainable.
 Additionally, the laser is capable of capturing images with a "shutter speed" measured in femtoseconds, or million-billionths of a second, necessary because the intensity of the beam is often high enough so that the sample explodes on the femtosecond timescale.